aleung/csvsplit/README.md

 and install it.

 On command line, type `node --version` to make sure node.js has been installed properly.
-Node.js v6.0 or higher is required.
+Node.js v12.0 or higher is required.

 Install CSV split:

     npm install -g @aleung/csvsplit

 It runs on any OS platform that node.js supports.

+You could run CSV split without installation by adding `npx` before the command:

+    npx csvsplit [options...]

 ## Usage